walterxie/MEP-tutorial/README.md

 Here you can see how the samples are correlated.
 There are 2000 samples in the trace (we ran the MCMC for steps sampling every 500) but adjacent samples often tend to have similar values.
-The ESS for the `clockRate` is about `34`, after removing 10% burn-in.
+The ESS for the `clockRate` is about `34`, after removing the first 10% of the samples as burn-in.
 So we are only getting 1 independent sample to every `53 ~ 1800/34` actual samples).
 With a short run such as this one, it may also be the case that the default burn-in (10%) of the chain length is inadequate.
 Not excluding enough of the start of the chain as burn-in will render estimates of ESS unreliable.

 The simple response to this situation is that we need to run the chain for longer.
-Given the lowest ESS (e.g. for the constant coalescent parameter) is `24`, it would suggest that we have to run the chain for at least 8 times the length to get reasonable ESSs that are `>200`.
+Given the lowest ESS (e.g., for the constant coalescent parameter) is `24`, it would suggest that we have to run the chain for at least 8 times the length to get reasonable ESSs that are `>200`.

-So let’s go back to BEAUti, set the chain length to 8000000 and log every 4000 in the `MCMC`panel, and rename the log file to `RSV2-long.log` and tree log file name to `RSV2-long.trees`.
+So let's go back to BEAUti, set the chain length to 8000000 and log every 4000 in the `MCMC` panel.
+We will also rename the log file to `RSV2-long.log` and tree log file name to `RSV2-long.trees`.
-Then we can create a new BEAST XML file `RSV2-long.xml` with a longer chain length.
+Then we can create a new BEAST `.xml` file `RSV2-long.xml` with a longer chain length.
 Now run BEAST again and load the new log file into Tracer (you can leave the old one loaded for comparison).
 Please note BEAST does not support multiple instances from GUI,